 Henri is the founder of Apsara Capital and has 10 years experience in the water sector.
-He leads the firm’s venture capital practice, and oversees Apsara’s public equities portfolio.
-Henri lead Apsara’s investments in HydroPoint Data Systems and Puralytics, is a board member at WaterSmart Software Inc., an observer on the board of AquaSpy Inc., and was a seed investor in Valor Water (acquired by NYSE:XYLEM).
+He manages the firm’s venture capital investments, and oversees Apsara’s public equities portfolio.
+Henri is a board member at WaterSmart Software Inc., an observer on the board of AquaSpy Inc., and was a seed investor in Valor Water (acquired by NYSE:XYLEM).
+He also lead Apsara’s investments in Puralytics and, most recently, HydroPoint Data Systems.
 From 2015 to 2016 he was a non-executive Director of Aquilys Investment Management, a hedge fund focusing on water and waste.
-Prior to founding Apsara Capital, Henri worked at GH Venture Partners LLC in New York, where he focused mostly on the Aerospace & Defence sector.
-Henri holds a BA in History and International Relations from Brown University, an MA in International Legal Studies from Utrecht University, a postgraduate diploma in law from BBP Law School where he completed the Bar Vocational Course, and a professional certificate in Innovation & Entrepreneurship from Stanford University.
-Henri is a member of the Twenty65 Leadership Council, and also founded ACT in Africa, an entrepreneurship program based in Zimbabwe.
+Prior to founding Apsara Capital, Henri worked at a boutique merchant bank in New York, where he focused mostly on the Aerospace sector.
+Henri holds a BA in History and International Relations from Brown University, an MA in International Legal Studies from Utrecht University, a postgraduate diploma in law from BBP Law School where he also completed the Bar Vocational Course, and a professional certificate in Innovation & Entrepreneurship from Stanford University.
+Henri is also member of the Twenty65 Leadership Council, an advisor to Operation Water, a non-profit developing water infrastructure projects in emerging economies, and the founder of ACT in Africa, an entrepreneurship program based in Zimbabwe.

 Zishan manages Apsara Capital’s investments in publicly listed water companies.
 Prior to joining Apsara, he spent 6 years at PineBridge Investments as an investment analyst covering utilities and technology, and 3 years at Global Wealth Allocator, an investment firm developing smart beta products.
 Zishan holds a BSc in Chemistry from UCL and MSc in operational research from Warwick University.